Dosunmu scores 24 as No. 8 Illinois holds off Ohio 77-75

 Wilson hit a jumper with 7.9 seconds left to give Ohio its last lead.
 After a timeout, Dosumnu was fouled going to the basket and sank both free throws to put Illinois up 76-75 with 2 seconds remaining.

+''They drew up a great play,'' Dosunmu said of the coaching decision to get him the ball inside. ''I just wanted to get to the rim and it ended up successful and I made two free throws.''

-Trent Frazier intercepted Ohio’s inbounds pass and was fouled with less than a second left.
-Frazier sank the first free throw and missed the second on purpose.
+Trent Frazier stole the inbounds pass and was fouled with less than a second left.
+Frazier sank the first free throw and missed the second on purpose to eat up time.
 Ohio got off a last-ditch shot from mid-court that fell well short.

 Ohio forced Illinois into an uncharacteristic 16 turnovers while only committing seven.